open-mmlab/mmpose/configs/body/2d_kpt_sview_rgb_img/topdown_heatmap/coco/vitpose_coco.md

 </details>

+The backbone models are pre-trained using MAE.
+The small-size pre-trained backbone can be found in [link](https://github.com/ViTAE-Transformer/ViTPose).
+The base, large, and huge pre-trained backbones can be found in [link](https://github.com/facebookresearch/mae).

 Results on COCO val2017 with detector having human AP of 56.4 on COCO val2017 dataset

 | Arch                                                                                                             | Input Size |  AP   | AP<sup>50</sup> | AP<sup>75</sup> |  AR   | AR<sup>50</sup> |    ckpt    |    log    |